 This material is easiest to install with most manufacturers offering 50-year warranties on HDPE material that last about 30 years.
 There is no cost of maintenance for this material.

-Material and installation cost can range from $5 to $9 a square foot, with an average of $7 for Recycled HDPE Plastic decking. (material costs cited by epa.gov)
+Material and installation costs can range from $5 to $9 a square foot, with an average of $7 for Recycled HDPE Plastic decking (material costs cited by epa.gov)

-123 Remodeling built this steel decking/staircase for a 3-flat building on the Northside of Chicago, it’s durability, safety and fire resistance are a few reason to invest in steel decking material.
+123 Remodeling built this steel decking/staircase for a 3-flat building on the Northside of Chicago, it’s durability, safety, and fire resistance are a few reasons to invest in steel decking material.